6 Tips for Overcoming Bottle Refusal

 Bottle-Feeding and Early Allergen Introduction

-New guidelines recommend introducing allergens such as peanut, egg, and milk to help reduce your baby’s risk of developing food allergies by up to 80%.
+New guidelines recommend introducing allergens such as peanut, egg, and milk.
 It’s also recommended to being early allergen introduction as early as 4-6 months (or during baby’s critical immune window).
-However, if you’re baby is not ready for solid foods, Ready, Set, Food! offers a solution for introducing peanut, egg, and milk at 4-6 months through our innovative bottle introduction system.
-Ready, Set, Food! stick packs easily dissolve into your baby’s bottle of breastmilk or formula (or favorite puree) to follow AAP guidelines and prevent 80% of food allergies for your baby.
+However, if your baby is not ready for solid foods, Ready, Set, Food! offers a solution for introducing peanut, egg, and milk at 4-6 months through our innovative bottle introduction system.
+Ready, Set, Food! stick packs easily dissolve into your baby’s bottle of breastmilk or formula (or favorite puree) to follow AAP guidelines.

 All health-related content on this website is for informational purposes only and does not create a doctor-patient relationship.
 Always seek the advice of your own pediatrician in connection with any questions regarding your baby’s health.